-I've circled the four intersections of the arrows.
+There are four intersections of the arrows (circled in the picture).
 Conway's claim is that, since there is an even number of intersections, the permutation must be even!
 We can verify this using the definition:

 is a decomposition into an even number of transpositions.